System Design Space

 Architectural decisions about data turn into properties of interfaces.

-• Response speed and latency
+• Response latency and throughput

-• Error and retry model
+• Error, retry, and deduplication model

 • Limitations on filtering/search/pagination